1988 Stanley Cup playoffs: Conference finals

-Prince of Wales Conference Final
+Prince of Wales Conference final

 (A2) Boston Bruins vs. (P4) New Jersey Devils

 This was the first playoff meeting between these two teams.

 This series featured the infamous confrontation between Devils coach Jim Schoenfeld and referee Don Koharski after Game 3, when, during an argument in the tunnel after the game, Koharski tripped and fell, accusing Schoenfield of pushing him.
 Schoenfield famously responded, "Good, 'cause you fell you fat pig!"
 Then, he yelled "Have another doughnut!
 Have another doughnut!"
 The incident has since become part of NHL lore.

-Schoenfeld was suspended by NHL president John Ziegler for Game four, but the Devils received an injunction from the New Jersey Supreme Court, allowing Schoenfeld to coach the fourth game.
+Schoenfeld was suspended by NHL president John Ziegler for Game 4, but the Devils received an injunction from the New Jersey Supreme Court, allowing Schoenfeld to coach the fourth game.
 In protest, the officials scheduled to work that game in the Meadlowands refused to take the ice, forcing the NHL to scramble for amateur officials to call the game.
-The injunction was lifted, the league conducted a proper hearing, Schoenfeld served his suspension during Game five in the Boston Garden, and the League officials returned to work.
+The injunction was lifted, the league conducted a proper hearing, Schoenfeld served his suspension during Game 5 in the Boston Garden, and the League officials returned to work.

-Clarence Campbell Conference Final
+Clarence Campbell Conference final

 (S2) Edmonton Oilers vs. (N1) Detroit Red Wings

 This was the second playoff meeting between these two teams and was a rematch of the previous year's Clarence Campbell Conference Final which Edmonton won in five games.

 Stanley Cup Finals

 This was the first Finals meeting between these two teams.

-The original game four is well known for the high heat resulting in fog that interfered with the game and a subsequent power outage that caused the game to be canceled at 16:37 of the second period.
+The original Game 4 is well known for the high heat resulting in fog that interfered with the game and a subsequent power outage that caused the game to be canceled at 16:37 of the second period.
 The game results didn't count, but players were able to retain their stats counting towards their playoff records, as per NHL rules.
-The series moved on to Edmonton, thus allowing the Oilers to win the Cup at home at Northlands Coliseum and complete the sweep.
+The series moved on to Edmonton, thus allowing the Oilers to win the Cup at home at Northlands Coliseum and complete the four game sweep.